ashutoshkumar007/EmployeeManagement/README.md

 ## Functionality

-1. Add an employee.
+1. ##### Add an employee:
    Add an employee locally and to the remote payroll system.
 If an employee with same name exists, add a number to the name.

    ##### Constraints: Employee name should be alphabetic, age should be more than 14 and salary should be positive

-2. Search employee based on name or age: Search function makes sure employee is present in both systems before returning, else return error.
+2. ##### Search employee based on name or age:
+   Search function makes sure employee is present in both systems before returning, else return error.

 ### Additional feature
 1. #### Performance metrics